things-to-do

 6. La Concha Mountain

-For the most dramatic sunset views, nothing beats hiking up La Concha.
-At 1,215 meters, you'll watch the sun set over Marbella, the coastline stretching toward Gibraltar, and on clear days, the mountains of Morocco across the strait.
+For the most dramatic sunset views, nothing beats hiking La Concha.
+At 1,215 metres, you'll watch the sun set over Marbella, the coastline stretching toward Gibraltar, and on clear days the mountains of Morocco across the strait.

 7. Paseo Maritimo (Seafront Promenade)

-Marbella's seafront promenade stretches for kilometers along the coast, offering countless spots to pause and watch the sunset.
-The combination of the beach on one side and La Concha mountain catching the alpenglow on the other creates a uniquely Marbella scene.
+Marbella's seafront promenade stretches for kilometres along the coast, offering countless spots to pause and watch the sunset.
+The beach on one side and La Concha mountain catching the alpenglow on the other create a uniquely Marbella scene.

-Stop at any of the chiringuitos along the way for a cold drink, or simply find a bench and watch the sky change.
+Stop at any of the chiringuitos along the way for a cold drink, or simply find a bench and enjoy the sky.
+The stretch near the Pirlo beach bar has particularly good views.

 8. Orange Square (Plaza de los Naranjos)